-When it comes to cave exploring, Robb and Marie-Carmen suggest two ways to enjoy yourself with this activity:
+When it comes to cave exploring, Robb and Marie-Carmen suggest two ways to enjoy it:

 “Many of the karsts hide breathtaking caves within, some of the more impressive caves are included as a part of regular tour packages, so often your boat will drop you at a small wooden pier and you can make your way inside without getting your feet wet.
 But for the more adventurous, there are hidden wonders to be found by equipping yourself with a kayak and a waterproof flashlight.
 Though, if you’re planning this kind of endeavor, make sure you have a good guide and don’t lose your proverbial trail of breadcrumbs, some of these caves quickly become labyrinths once you’re inside.”

-They say that they were also attracted by local people in Halong Bay floating villages:
+They say that they also immensely enjoyed interacting with local people in Halong Bay floating villages: